dayve07/Predicting-Parkinsons-Disease/data_sheet.md

  - <b>Who created the dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?
 Who funded the creation of the dataset?</b>

-   This dataset was shared by Rabie El Kharou on kaggle.com.
+   - This dataset was shared by Rabie El Kharou on kaggle.com.
 We don't have any specifications on who specifically created the initial dataset but the dataset has likely been created for educational purposes.
+   - I don't have any reliable information about Mr. Rabie El Kharou's profile.
+However, Mr. Rabie El Kharou has a recognized account on kaggle.com and appears in several search results as an AI and Machine Learning Student.
+However, I cannot certify that this is the same person.

 <br>